hmcts/chart-idam-preview/README.md

-# idam-chart
+# chart-idam-preview

-Strategic IDAM product chart
+Strategic IDAM product chart meant for preview environments.

 This chart is intended for deploying the IDAM product stack, including:
  - ForgeRock components